Potatopy/loop-revised/README.md

 - `nextcord is incompatible with discord.py`: This is caused by having both `discord.py` and `nextcord` installed.
 Uninstall `discord.py` by running `pip uninstall discord.py` and run `setup.py` again.
 And remove the original wavelink and install the one in the requirements.txt file.

 If you still need help join the discord server and i'll try to help you out!

+## Credits

+[Glowstik](https://www.youtube.com/@glowstik) - for making almost all the code lmfao

+[Civo](https://www.youtube.com/@CivoCode) - for coding the welcome system & anime commands 😏

+[VoiceMaster](https://github.com/SamSanai/VoiceMaster-Discord-Bot) - the join to create system

+[Me!](https://solo.to/wtr) - made the setup system and customized the UI

 ## Links